Estate Planning for Blended Families and Second Marriages

 RETHINKING RETIREMENT PLANS IN A SECOND MARRIAGE

-In a blended family, one or both spouses may have a sizable retirement account such as an IRA.
-One practice is to name the other spouse as primary beneficiary of the IRA, with the account owner’s children as secondary beneficiaries.
+In a blended family, one or both spouses may have a sizable retirement account, such as an IRA.
+One practice is to name the other spouse as the primary beneficiary of the IRA, with the account owner’s children as secondary beneficiaries.
 This approach is common in first marriages, in which the children are the offspring of both spouses, but it can lead to trouble in a blended family.

 EXAMPLE 1: David Jennings has $500,000 in his IRA.
 He names his wife Christine as the primary beneficiary and his two children from a prior marriage as the secondary beneficiaries.
 Thus, if Christine predeceases the children, they will inherit the IRA.
 Even if Christine does inherit the account, the balance will pass to David’s children at Christine’s death.